Announcing the agenda for TechCrunch Sessions: Mobility 2022 – TechCrunch

 with Charlie Miller and Chris Valasek (Cruise)

 A new era in connected cars is here, and with that comes new security risks.
 And then there are robotaxis and other autonomous vehicles.
-Charlie Miller and Chris Valasek, undisputed leaders in the cybersecurity industry, who both hold top security roles at GM’s self-driving vehicle subsidiary Cruise, will join us to discuss the dynamic and rapidly changing realm of automotive cybersecurity.
+Charlie Miller and Chris Valasek, undisputed leaders in the cybersecurity industry, who both hold top security roles at GM-backed self-driving company Cruise, will join us to discuss the dynamic and rapidly changing realm of automotive cybersecurity.

 Vehicle Spotlight: Arrival